Imposition on digital platforms Goods & Services Tax 1 April 2024 on ride and accommodation sharing

 - Home sharing

-The Bill also includes a flat-rate credit scheme intended to reduce compliance costs for accommodation hosts and drivers (underlying suppliers) who are not required to be registered for GST.
+The law also includes a flat-rate credit scheme intended to reduce compliance costs for accommodation hosts and drivers (underlying suppliers) who are not required to be registered for GST.

 Aside from the introduction of GST on the services, the New Zealand Taxation Bill includes provisions to introduce the OECD digital platform reporting and exchange framework from January 2024.

 Global VAT / GST reviews of gig and sharing economies

 Australia implemented its gig & sharing marketplace reporting program in July 2022.
 This follows similar requirements in Europe, including the EU’s DAC 7 marketplace legislation for 2023.
 The EU is also reviewing VAT treatment for the platform economy, which includes the gig and sharing economies from 2025, as part of its wider VAT in the Digital Age reforms.